Jemilius13/LITA_DATA_ANALYSIS_PROJECT/README.md

 ### Project Objectives
 ---------------
--Data Collection: Collect detailed data on revenue, units sold, and transaction categories from various stores and regions.
+ - Data Collection: Collect detailed data on revenue, units sold, and transaction categories from various stores and regions.

 ### Tools Used
 -------